 • Other

-Like most years, bourbon is the most common whiskey in the calendar, but it is less than half of the total.
+Like most years, bourbon is the heavyweight here, but it makes up less than half the total lineup.
 Each of the whiskey types above is included in the calendar at least once.
 Don't overthink it.
 If you'd like to check out a summary of last year's selection, click here.

 Scoring